Service business ideas with low startup costs in Canada

 Consulting business

 Support small businesses by consulting on a wide range of topics, including strategy, financial, IT, management, marketing, sales, human resources, and operations.
-Typically, this is limited to one area of specialized expertise and experience in the workforce.
+Consultants typically focus on one area of specialized expertise based on their workforce experience.

 Property management

-Property managers handle day-to-day real estate matters in residential or commercial properties, such as short-term rentals.
+Property managers handle day-to-day real estate matters in residential or commercial properties, including short-term rentals.
 This may be in either a single property or larger portfolio of properties.

 Event planner